nathanmyles/LooperPlugin/README.md

 - Check input/output routing in your DAW
 - Ensure proper sample rate settings
 - Verify buffer size settings are compatible
+- If experiencing feedback, turn OFF the Monitor button

 ### Build errors
 - Make sure all submodules are initialized